luzyrawr/programming-fundamentals/scrum.md

 ### User Stories
 The User Stories are commonly used to describe a Product Backlog Item.
 A User Storie is a short descriptions of a feature explained from the perspective of the person who desires the functionality, usually a user of the product.

+**Template**

+As a "Some user"
+I want "Some objective"
+So that "some outcome"